meesfrensel/efficient-basecallers/README.md

 more is recommended: it allows increasing the batch size to speed up training.
 For the default batch size 64, --starting-lr 0.001 is the default.
 For batch size 128, we used --starting-lr 0.0015.
-On an A100, 5 epochs of training takes around 23 to 25 hours.
+On an A100, 5 epochs of training takes around 23 to 25 hours, but this also depends on CPU and filesystem speed.

 ```sh
 git clone https://github.com/meesfrensel/efficient-basecallers.git